July 19, 2016

 Public relations is an essential tool for an organization to have.
 As its name implies, public relations is best described as speaking on behalf of an organization to inform and educate customers and stakeholders of news and important issues, mitigate negative publicity, act as an interface with the media and liaison with the general public.

-What can you do with a public relations degree from Southern New Hampshire University (SNHU)?
+What can you do with a public relations degree?
 The list is long, and includes crisis management, brand exposure, corporate social responsibility and media relations.
 These are just a few of the disciplines on a PR professional's plate.

 To get acquainted with the world of public relations, take a look at Top 100 Case Studies in PR compiled by industry authority PRNews.
 Or simply jog your memory to recall any number of high-profile PR cases that have hit the airwaves and newsstand in recent years.